Guide to Work, Study, Travel and Living Abroad

 • Is Netflix available?

 No question about studying abroad is unreasonable; ask away, especially to those who have previously participated in a program.
-In many instances, it can be hard to get fully satisfactory answers to some questions, as the study abroad experience is unique to the individual and country.
-Regardless, what is pertinent for all soon-to-be abroad students is the importance of mental preparation and sustainability.
+In some instances, getting entirely satisfactory answers to some questions can be challenging, as the study abroad experience is unique to the individual and country.
+Regardless, mental preparation and sustainability are essential for all soon-to-be abroad students.

 Before You Go